Talking to children and young people about war and conflict

 Here are some things you may find helpful:

-- Try to find out what your children already know about the situation, and how they found out about it.
-Reinforce the importance of getting their news from a reputable source, such as the BBC.
+- Be led by the child: what do they already know about the situation, and how have they found out about it?
+Reinforce the importance of getting news from a reputable source, such as the BBC.
 You could look at reliable news sources together.

-- Encourage young people to access a range of media content that they normally enjoy.
-This will help guard against overexposure to news and ‘doom-scrolling’.
+- Encourage young people to access a range of media content that they normally enjoy and discourage overexposure to news and ‘doom-scrolling’.

 - Children may be exposed to explicit images that can trigger fear responses.
 Let them know that you are open to talking about what they have seen or heard.

-- Be open to talking with children about the war, but say that you may not have all the answers.
+- Be open to talking with children about conflict and war and say that you may not have all the answers.
 If you are unsure, say that you don’t know.
 Acknowledge uncertainty and validate the feelings that arise from uncertainty.
 For example, “It sounds like you are unsure and are worried about what could happen next”.

-- Young children may not talk directly about war, but their fears might come out in play.
-You can join their play to help them explore their feelings.
+- Young children may not talk directly about war, and their fears might come out in their play.
+You can join them in their play to help explore their feelings alongside them.

-- Ask children about their feelings about the war.
+- Ask children about their feelings about conflict and war.
 For example, they may feel worried, frightened, angry or confused or a whole range of other emotions.
-Listen to their feelings and acknowledge them as valid, rather than minimising them.
+Listen to their feelings and acknowledge them as valid, rather than minimising or dismissing them.

-- At the same time, reassure your child that parents and carers at home, and teachers at school, are there to keep them safe and that many people around the world are working hard to try to resolve the conflict.
+- At the same time, reassure the child that parents and carers at home, and teachers at school, are there to keep them safe and that many people around the world are working hard to try to resolve the conflict or war.

 - Encourage children to think about the things they can be more certain about and influence, and to look after their own wellbeing.
 For example, they can still play, learn, be with their friends, listen to music, play sport etc.

-- Children with existing mental health needs and/or SEND/ASN may need some extra support.
+- Children with additional needs may need some extra support.
 This resource from Phoenix Education Consultancy may be useful.

-- Children who have family and friends in war-torn countries may feel particularly upset.
+- Children who have family and friends in countries directly affected by conflict and war may feel particularly upset.
 Children from all communities will need compassion, support and to feel safe.
 You may need to monitor how people in school (and beyond) are responding to classmates, colleagues and families from the communities most directly affected.

-- Be aware of children and families who are refugees and have fled conflict, as recent events may be particularly poignant for them.
+- Be aware of children and families who are refugees and have fled conflict, as discussions about war may be particularly poignant for them.

-- If children want to help, encourage their concern and compassion.
+- Children and young people may be interested in peace building and humanitarian organisations who are active in times of war and conflict.
+If children want to help, encourage their concern and compassion.
 This might include raising funds, campaigning for peace, posting messages of hope etc.

 - Children who have members of their families in the armed forces are likely to fear for the safety of their loved ones.
 Be mindful that these children may need additional space, time and support.
 Further information and resources are available from Little Troopers.